JordanRSimons/analyzing-hurricane-data/notebooks/.ipynb_checkpoints/02_data_processing-checkpoint.md

 # Data Processing in Python

 In this project, Python was primarily used to handle data in the netCDF format.
 NetCDF files are multidimensional.
-In this case, the datasets contain 3 dimensions, time, and spacial coordinates x and y.
+In this case, the datasets contain 3 dimensions, time, and spatial coordinates x and y.
 Many data variables, some with data for many different altitude levels, are recorded at all time steps.

 My Python code uses a pair of functions to generate plots, storing each in a dictionary for quick retrieval.
 By changing the dictionary’s key, different plots can be displayed, making it well-suited for exploratory analysis (see the next notebook).
 Over the second summer of research, our needs evolved rapidly, and some elements of these functions were hardcoded in order to meet immediate goals.
-In these sections, I will omit some code for clarity and disucss potential improvements.
+In these sections, I will omit some code for clarity and discuss potential improvements.

 With these functions, plots can be displayed with just two lines of code...